This is our review of the best high protein dog food in 2022.

 However, be sure to give your dogs a balance.
 They are carnivores, after all!
-For the most balanced diet and the best high protein balance, you can make sure that they are receiving animal protein, such as chicken meal and turkey meal, and ingredients such as fruits and vegetables.
+You should make sure that they are receiving animal protein, such as chicken, beef, lamb and turkey and ingredients such as fruits and vegetables.

-Let’s take a look at some of the top protein-rich foods you can buy for your pet online right now.
-All five of the following picks are well-loved and thoroughly reviewed.
+Let’s take a look at some of the top protein-rich foods you can buy for your furry friend online right now.
+All eight of the following picks are well-loved and thoroughly reviewed.

-Crave is actually a brand of human protein rich supplements that’s branched out into the pet game!
-This high protein meal comes in a simple packet and offers zero grains, along with contents that are sourced, in the majority, from animals.
+Crave is actually a brand of human protein-rich supplements with great nutrition that’s branched out into the dog food game!
+This high protein meal comes in a simple packet and offers zero grain, along with contents that are sourced, in the majority, from animals.

-This is a tasty lamb and beef pate, but take a closer look at other protein rich treats out there and you will find chicken and other variants.
+This is a tasty lamb and beef recipe, but take a closer look at other protein-rich treats out there and you will find chicken and other variants.
 The ingredient list is chock full of good stuff that you’ve definitely heard of, and a few of these each week will have your pet looking at healthy skin as well as healthy weight.

-As mentioned, protein can be one of the best things you introduce into a dog’s diet for weight loss, but balanced correctly, you can help to bulk up skinnier or underweight pets, too.
+As mentioned, protein can be one of the best things you introduce into a dog’s nourishment for weight loss but balanced correctly, you can help to bulk up skinnier or underweight pets, too.

 - It’s pate, which tends to be a smaller dog staple

-If I haven’t put the grain free angle across to you enough in this guide yet, take a close look at this brilliant chicken meal kibble from AATU.
-It’s a clear example of dry dog foods being just as chock full of protein as the wet stuff, and this brand’s no-nonsense, ethical approach is pretty refreshing.
+If I haven’t put the grain free angle across to you enough in this guide yet, take a close look at this brilliant chicken kibble from AATU.
+It’s a clear example of a dry dog food recipe being just as chock full of protein as the wet stuff, and this brand’s no-nonsense, ethical approach is pretty refreshing.